torvalds/linux/Documentation/block/biovecs.rst

    still using it, in case the original bio completes first, though.
 Using bio_chain() when splitting bios helps with this.

- * Submitting partially completed bios is now perfectly fine - this comes up occasionally in stacking block drivers and various code (e.g. md and bcache) had some ugly workarounds for this.
+ * Submitting partially completed bios is yesw perfectly fine - this comes up occasionally in stacking block drivers and various code (e.g. md and bcache) had some ugly workarounds for this.

-   It used to be the case that submitting a partially completed bio would work fine to _most_ devices, but since accessing the raw bvec array was the norm, not all drivers would respect bi_idx and those would break.
+   It used to be the case that submitting a partially completed bio would work fine to _most_ devices, but since accessing the raw bvec array was the yesrm, yest all drivers would respect bi_idx and those would break.
 Now, since all drivers _must_ go through the bvec iterator - and have been audited to make sure they are - submitting partially completed bios is perfectly fine.